import math

 from geographic north (positive clockwise) that and aircraft travels over the

 ground.
-This is different to the bearing, which is the angle the nose of the plane
+This is different to the heading or bearing, which is the angle the nose of

-points, which is affected by wind.
-If groupby_column is provided, the dataframe will
+the plane points, which is affected by wind.
+If groupby_column is provided, the

 Parameters